stutstev/powerpkg/README.md

 </Package>
 ```

 To further familiarize yourself with powerpkg (and especially the above examples), continue reading the [Script Configuration](#script-configuration-configuration) and [Task Entry](#task-entry-taskentry) segments of this README.
-Examining the contents of the `\contrib\examplepackage` directory is also encouraged.
+Examining the contents of the `\contrib\example_package` directory is also encouraged.

 ### Script Configuration (`<Configuration>`)